nicolascuello/Stellar-MADE/README.md

-# Stellar-MADE ERC Project (2022-27)

-Exploring the effects of stellar multiplicity on planet formation across disc evolution.
+**Exploring the effects of stellar multiplicity on planet formation across disc evolution.**
 Project hosted at [IPAG](https://ipag.osug.fr) (Grenoble, France)

 ### Goals of this project: